jakir-ruet/terraform-learning/README.md

   ```

   #### [Workspaces](https://developer.hashicorp.com/terraform/cloud-docs/workspaces)
-  In Terraform, a workspace is an isolated environment that allows you to manage multiple states for a given configuration.
-Workspaces are useful when you need to manage multiple environments (e.g., development, staging, production) from the same configuration.
+  In Terraform, workspaces are a way to manage multiple instances of a single Terraform configuration.
+Each workspace maintains its own state file, which allows you to manage different environments (e.g., development, staging, production) without having to create separate configurations for each.

+  **Key Concepts**
+- **Default Workspace:** Every Terraform configuration starts with a single workspace named `default`.
+All commands that manage state, plan, and apply changes are done in this default workspace unless otherwise specified.
+- **Isolated State:** Each workspace has its own state file, which is used to store information about the infrastructure managed by Terraform.
+- **Environment Management:** Workspaces allow you to manage different environments (like dev, staging, and prod) using the same configuration.
+- **Easy Switching:** You can switch between workspaces using simple Terraform commands.
+- **Custom Workspaces:** You can create additional workspaces to manage different states.

   **Prerequisites**